mendixlabs/smart-apps-computer-use/README.md

 - The Mendix app needs to run on a different port than the servers in the Anthropic computer use demo VM.
 The GenAI Showcase typically runs on 8080, so either change the GenAI Showcase app, or change the 8080 of the anthropic http_server.py (in our setup this http_server is not strictly needed anyway so it can also be removed from entrypoint.sh) and update the ports list in the docker run command accordingly.
 - The streamlit chat UI in the anthropic demo image is present by default at port `8501`, but not strictly needed or used for our setup.
 - The VM interface runs on port `6080` by default.
 This can be used to see what the model is executing: the virtual desktop can be shown in the browser via [http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000](http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000) which also takes care of reconnecting and refreshing automatically.
+- If using Mac with Parallels: the Docker container (and hence http servers) typically runs on Mac and the Mendix app runs in Parallels.
+When port forwarding cannot be used, the constant in the ComputerUse_AmazonBedrock  module called `LocalhostIPAddress` needs to be changed in Studio Pro: replace `127.0.0.1` which is the default localhost IP address with your IP address.
+You can find this in your wifi settings or use the IPv4 value from whatismyip.com to get your IP address.
 - The server from `my_server.py` runs on port `8081` by default.
-If the Docker image is so that this server runs on a different port, the constant in the ComputerUse_AmazonBedrock showcase module called `ServerEndpoint` needs to be changed accordingly in Studio Pro.
+If the Docker image is so that this server runs on a different port, you can change the location in the Call REST (POST) operation in the ComputerUseTool microflow in the ComputerUse_AmazonBedrock showcase module in Studio Pro.
-- If using Mac with Parallels: the Docker container (and hence http servers) typically runs on Mac and the Mendix app runs in Parallels.
-When port forwarding cannot be used, the constant in the ComputerUse_AmazonBedrock  module called `ServerEndpoint` needs to be changed in Studio Pro: replace `http://localhost:8081` with `http://[your IP address]:8081` (see wifi settings or use the IPv4 value from whatismyip.com to get your IP address).
 - The computer use version is by default set to `computer_20250124` in both the Mendix showcase (action microflow `ChatContext_ChatWithHistory_ActionMicroflow_ComputerUse`) and `my_server.py` when filtering the `tool_group`.
 If a different version (at the time of writing `computer_use_20241022` is an alternative) is required, it needs to be changed on both sides.

 # Troubleshooting